IIIF/api/source/api/presentation/3.0/index.md

   * If all of the values have a language associated with them, and none match the language preference, the client _MUST_ select a language and display all of the values associated with that language.
   * If some of the values have a language associated with them, but none match the language preference, the client _MUST_ display all of the values that do not have a language associated with them.

-Note also that this does not apply to embedded textual bodies in Annotations, which use the Web Annotation pattern of `value` and `langauge` as separate properties.
+Note that this does not apply to embedded textual bodies in Annotations, which use the Web Annotation pattern of `value` and `langauge` as separate properties.

-### 4.4.
+### 4.5.
 HTML Markup in Property Values

 Minimal HTML markup _MAY_ be included in the `description`, `attribution` properties and the `value` property of a `label`/`value` pair in `metadata`.
 It _MUST NOT_ be used in `label` or other properties.
 This is included to allow manifest creators to add links and simple formatting instructions to blocks of text.
 The content _MUST_ be well-formed XML and therefore must be wrapped in an element such as `p` or `span`.
 There _MUST NOT_ be whitespace on either side of the HTML string, and thus the first character in the string _MUST_ be a '<' character and the last character _MUST_ be '>', allowing a consuming application to test whether the value is HTML or plain text using these.
 To avoid a non-HTML string matching this, it is _RECOMMENDED_ that an additional whitespace character be added to the end of the value.